-Sadly, a few months after the census was recorded—and less than 2 years after moving into the Apollo mansion—Michael Cochran suffered a brief paralyzing illness and died on July 11, 1870.
-(Note: Although Michael Cochran’s tombstone says he died in 1871, estate records in the Kittanning Courthouse indicate that he died in 1870.
+Sadly, less than a month after the census was recorded—and only 2 or 3 years after moving into the Apollo mansion—Michael Cochran suffered a brief paralyzing illness and died on July 11, 1870.
+(Note: Although Michael Cochran’s tombstone says he died in 1871, estate records in the Armstrong County Courthouse indicate that he died in 1870.
 Tombstones are sometimes incorrect.)

 Despite his judicial background, Cochran left behind no will … but plenty of children.
 Most were grown with families of their own.
 These many heirs were anxious to get a fair share of their father’s estate, whose value lay mostly in land holdings.
 Just 2 months after Michael Cochran’s death, the oldest son from his first marriage petitioned the court to begin selling off the judge’s properties, including the Apollo mansion where Michael’s widow and minor children still lived.
 Land values in Apollo had been skyrocketing, as local industries like the rolling mill were launching and expanding.